 - Causal ambiguity: causal ambiguity exists when the link between the resources controlled by the focal company and its sustainable competitive advantage is not fully understood.
 Competitors won’t be able to duplicate the focal company, since they simply don’t know which resources they should imitate.

-- Social complexity: if the most important resource of a company is a combination of the strenght of its social network, interpersonal relations, a company’s culture and its reputation among both suppliers and customers, the resource can be considered highly inimitable.
-It is very hard for competitors to build an identical social network since it is dependent on so many different factors that are linked together in a complex social structure.
+- Social complexity: when the most important resource of a company relies on the strength of its social network, interpersonal relations, a company’s culture and its reputation among both suppliers and customers, the resource can be considered highly inimitable.
+It is very hard for competitors to build an identical social network, since it is dependent on so many different factors that are linked together in a complex social structure.